espressif/esp-idf/examples/protocols/pppos_client/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

+**Note:** This example uses an internal implementation of the [modem component](components/modem) that will not be maintained in `v5.0` and this example will be migrated to [esp-modem component](https://components.espressif.com/component/espressif/esp_modem).

 ## Overview

 A general PPP application consists of two parts: PPP server which is provided by cellular modem module and PPP client which is provided by ESP32 in this example.